infojam-james/Test-Cases/High-Level-Exceptions/HLE_7.md

 + The 'Severity' of the case is set to 'Medium', 'Low', or is blank.
 + No High-Level Alert email associated with this case has previously been sent.
 + The case in question does *not* have an Accountable Person.
-+ The case in question does *not* have a Health & Safety Allocated person.
++ The case in question does *not* have a Health & Safety Allocated Person.
 + The tester has access to the Health & Safety Team email inbox.

 ##Assumptions